Variety reports that Bryan Fuller has stepped down as show runner of Star Trek Discovery.

 He’s brought to Earth because he’s from Daxam, just as in the comics, which was a sister world to Krypton.
 The destruction of Krypton also resulted in a very bad day for Daxam.
 That’s how he escaped that cataclysm and came to Earth.
 What’s interesting about it is that Kara has always had mentors, whether it was Laura [Benanti], or it was the Danvers, or whether it was Cat, or Clark, but now she has somebody to take care of, she has somebody to mentor.
 He’s fresh off the boat — as far as he’s concerned.
 He got into a pod on Daxam and then the next day was on Earth.
 She says to somebody in one of the early episodes that she wasn’t sent to Earth to be Supergirl, she was sent to Earth to watch Clark, take care of him and to be a protector.
 In a way, Mon-El coming here, she’s finally now getting to fill that original mission..

+Talk about Project Cadmus and whether it’s the big bad this season.
 They’re the big bad of the first part of the year — a second big bad will emerge later in the year — but they’re dedicated to eradicating alien life on Earth.
 They’re fanatics, they’re true believers.
 What’s interesting about them is it’s this collection of scientists, it’s this collection of very bright, patriotic people who truly believe what they’re saying.
 That makes them even more dangerous, because they believe they have a point, that ever since these aliens started coming here, the Earth has become this free for all, and human beings are about to get knocked off the food chain.
 They don’t care that you’re wearing a cape one day, what happens when you turn around and decide I don’t want people cheering for me anymore, I want people bowing before me?
 So their goal is to eliminate the J’onns and the Supermans and the Supergirls of the world along with all the other evil aliens that are out there — they don’t make that distinction, which creates an interesting problem for our good guys.